Albert0i/RU204/tragedyM.md

 - Functional Testing: Test the applications that rely on the database to ensure they function correctly with Oracle.
 - Performance Testing: Assess the performance of queries and transactions in the new environment.

-But no consultancy was made...
+But no consultancy was made, not surprisingly...

 ### II.
 Out of focus